feathersui/feathersui-starling/documentation/help/markdown/scale3-image.md

 ---
 # How to use the Feathers Scale3Image display object

 The `Scale3Image` class displays a texture divided into three regions, either horizontally or vertically.
 When the direction of a `Scale3Image` is horizontal and the width is changed, the left and right regions will not scale and the center region will scale horizontally.
 When the direction of a `Scale3Image` is vertical, the top and bottom regions will not scale and the center region will scale vertically.
-This display object allows you to create skins with “pill” shapes for UI components like buttons, and sub-components like thumbs and tracks on scroll bars and sliders.
+This display object allows you to create skins with "pill" shapes for UI components like buttons, and sub-components like thumbs and tracks on scroll bars and sliders.

 ## Regions

 ![](images/scale3.png)

-The image above shows two ways to divide a “pill” shape into three regions.
+The image above shows two ways to divide a "pill" shape into three regions.
 The two lines on each shape show where the image is sliced.
-The exact pixel location of these “slices” are easily configurable, as you will see later.
+The exact pixel location of these "slices" are easily configurable, as you will see later.

 The image below uses arrows to show how each of the regions will scale.
 Some regions will not scale.
 Some will scale only in one direction, horizontally or vertically.

 ![](images/scale3-arrows.png)

 From this point forward, each region will be named by its horizontal or vertical position.
-Horizontal positions are “left”, “center”, and “right”.
-Vertical positions are “top”, “middle”, and “bottom”.
+Horizontal positions are "left", "center", and "right".
+Vertical positions are "top", "middle", and "bottom".

-The top, bottom, left, and right regions (the “caps” of the pill shape) will not be scaled.
+The top, bottom, left, and right regions (the "caps" of the pill shape) will not be scaled.

 The center region will scale horizontally.
 It will not scale vertically.